Plural-Connections/feedbackmap/frontend/static/faqs.md

 At the moment, the language models powering Feedback Map are most accurate on/relevant for English texts only.
 We hope to add in support for other languages as we grow our team.

-2. **Can I import outputs from other survey platforms beyond Google Surveys?**
+2. **Can I import outputs from other survey platforms beyond Google Forms?**

 You can, but there's no guarantee it will work :)  For now, we've designed Feedback Map to primarily support analysis of Google Survey outputs, but also hope to support other formats in the future.